-Some insurance companies charge each monthly payment fee if you do not pay in full for the policy.
+Some insurance companies charge a monthly payment fee if you do not pay in full for the policy.

 - Some insurance providers charge a fee for each monthly payment you make if you don’t pay the full policy amount up front.

-- The expense of monthly payment processing is typically covered by an instalment payment service fee.
+- The expense of monthly payment processing is typically covered by an installment payment service fee.

-- You can pay in full when you purchase your auto insurance coverage to avoid having to pay this monthly service cost.
+- You can pay in full when you purchase auto insurance coverage to avoid paying this monthly service cost.

-- If you decide to make monthly instalment payments, ask your insurance agent what their insurance instalment cost is.
+- If you decide to make monthly installments, ask your insurance agent what the cost is.

 Why do insurance companies charge installment fees?

-Insurance agencies use premium installment charges to cover the administrative costs associated with more frequent payment processing.
+Insurance agencies use premium installment charges to cover the administrative costs of more frequent payment processing.
 More insurers offer one-year, six-month or one-month payments on car insurance policies.

-It is to the insurer’s best advantage if you pay for your entire annual premium at one time.
+It is to the insurer’s best advantage if you pay your entire annual premium at once.
 This means less payment processing but also more cash flow for them.
-Essentially, by paying in advance, you’re loaning money to the insurer for up to a year at a time.
+Essentially, by paying in advance, you’re loaning money to the insurer for up to a year.

-If you choose a monthly payment option, the insurer does not get the full amount up-front and has to devote more time and effort to the more frequent payment processing.
+If you choose a monthly payment option, the insurer does not get the total amount up front and has to devote more time and effort to the more frequent payment processing.

-How much are you paying in installment fees?
+How much will you pay in installment fees?

 The answer to this question depends on how you are paying monthly payments.

-If you call or get on your account every month to set up payment, you will pay an installment fee charge of around three to five dollars.
+If you call or get on your account every month to set up payment, you will pay an installment fee of about $3-$5.

 The bottom line on the installment fee charge

 Paying in installments each month helps some people budget more effectively.
-For others who are comfortable with the annual payment in full, they reap the benefit of saving or repurposing the money they save on installment fees.
+Others who are comfortable with the annual payment in full reap the benefit of saving or repurposing the money they save on installment fees.

-Check with your insurance agent to determine their insurance installment fee if you choose to make installment payments monthly.
-Don’t forget to ask about automatic payment discounts as well as other discounts you may qualify for.
+Check with your insurance agent to determine their insurance installment fee if you make monthly installment payments.
+Don’t forget to ask about automatic payment discounts and other discounts you may qualify for.
 Use this information to decide what payment plan is best for you.